blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

   ``audio`` (audio playback tracks), ``animation`` (tracks that play other animations).
-- ``imported``: ``true`` if the track was created from an imported 3D scene, ``false`` if it was manually created by the user in the Godot editor or using a script.
+- ``imported``: ``true`` if the track was created from an imported 3D scene, ``false`` if it was manually created by the user in the Blazium editor or using a script.
 - ``enabled``: ``true`` if the track is effective, ``false`` if it was disabled in the editor.